ARWL2016/contact-book-app/README.md

 ####Development Notes
+1. mongod
-1. npm start to run server
+2. npm start to run server
-2. webpack with watch: true to recompile automatically
+3. webpack with watch: true to recompile automatically

 1. move api call to parent component, so it can be passed than
 2. refactor to func components where possible